-Near Russel Square and getting hungry?
+Worked up an appetite exploring the museum or near Russel Square and getting hungry?
 Not to worry!
-Our local London foodie in has compiled this list of the 10 best restaurants near Russel Square and the British Museum.
+Our local London foodie has compiled this list of the best restaurants near Russel Square and the British Museum.

-The Top 10 Places to Eat Near Russel Square in London
+Top Places To Eat Near Russel Square in London

-The perfect place to order a ton of food to share with your friends.
-The Shell offers a wide variety of fresh, locally sourced seafood, along with beautifully cooked steak, and a fine selection of wine.
+This is the perfect place to order a ton of food to share with your friends.
+The Shell offers a wide variety of fresh, locally-sourced seafood, along with beautifully cooked steak, and a fine selection of wine.
 Tucked away beneath a bright blue neon sign, The Shell’s cozy interior doesn’t have the stuffy, straitlaced atmosphere of other restaurants of its kind, but that’s why we love it.

 And talk about value.
-With platters titled “The Big” and “The Huge”, piled high with shrimp, crab, oysters, whelks, winkles, and prawns, you are not leaving this place hungry.
+With platters titled “The Big” and “The Huge”, piled high with shrimp, crab, oysters, whelks, winkles, and prawns, you’re not leaving this place hungry.
 It’s the best seafood near Russel Square, bar none.

 Address: 124 Southampton Row, Holborn